 On the title of his best known work, Not-About-AIDS-Dance (1994), Greenberg brings focus to the word “about,” raising questions of representation, narrative, and cultural-situatedness inherent to art-making.

-Acknowledging the impossibility of divorcing any human product from the context in which it was made, Greenberg comes to MANCC to develop To The Things Themselves!, which proposes to provoke an experience of the performance moment in and of itself, in addition to, and inclusive of the multiple interpretations or associations summoned for, and by, the viewer.
+Acknowledging the impossibility of divorcing any human product from the context in which it was made, Greenberg came to MANCC to develop To The Things Themselves!, which proposes to provoke an experience of the performance moment in and of itself, in addition to, and inclusive of the multiple interpretations or associations summoned for, and by, the viewer.

 This project continues Greenberg’s interest in spurring a phenomenological engagement with the performance moment by presenting different assemblages of dance “objects,” while also complicating the approach by exposing the cultural-situatedness of performance actions.To The Things Themselves! proposes that an experience of “the thing itself” necessarily includes the conditions of a phenomenon’s production and reception, both.
 This evening-length work for multiple dancers is built upon a movement generation practice that Greenberg has long employed, and is developing now in collaboration with composer James Lo, who joined Greenberg in residence.
 Lo will provide an original score for the work.Working with props, both as performative objects and as static things, Greenberg envisions audiences seated in the round, emphasizing not only the multiple interpretations, but also vantage points, as viewers watch both the dance and themselves, watching the dance together.

-This residency is supported, in part, by the National Endowment for the Arts with funding for the Embedded Writer from The Andrew W. Mellon Foundation.
+This residency was supported, in part, by the National Endowment for the Arts with funding for the Embedded Writer from The Andrew W. Mellon Foundation.